pretix/pretix-docs/docs/topics/scan.md

 !["Connect to device" page, displaying instructions for installing pretixSCAN, a QR and a token.](../assets/screens/scan/connect-device.png "Connect to device screenshot")

 Once you click :btn:Save:, you will be taken to a page displaying a QR code.
-Use pretixSCAN on your Android device to scan the QR code.
+Scan the QR code with the camera or hardware scanner while on the setup screen of pretixSCAN.

 If you have trouble scanning the QR code, there is an alternative solution:
 Tap the three button menu in the top right corner of the pretixSCAN app and then tap "Manual setup".
-You will be asked to enter a system URL and a token.
-If you are using pretix Hosted, the system URL will always be https://pretix.eu.
-If you are self-hosting pretix (pretix Community or pretix Enterprise), you will have to enter the address of your server.
-Enter the token displayed in the backend in the field in the pretixSCAN app.
+Enter the system URL and token displayed in the pretix backend below the QR code.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../assets/screens/scan/select-event.png "Select event screenshot")

 Once you scanned the QR code or entered the token successfully, the app will ask you to select the event you want to scan tickets for.
 Check the event in the list or in the calendar and tap :btn:OK:.
 Then, select a check-in list and tap :btn:OK: again.
-The app will now land you on the main screen and download event data from the server.
+The app will now land you on the main screen and start downloading event data from the server in the background.

 ### Entry scanning